-Special Olympics New York provides athletic training and competition to 68,547 (2016 census) individuals with intellectual disabilities.
+Special Olympics New York provides athletic training and competition to 71,889 athletes and unified partners; 68,547 (2016 census) are individuals with intellectual disabilities.

 Through sports training and competition, Special Olympics New York offers continuing opportunities for our athletes to develop physical fitness, demonstrate courage, experience the joy of achievement, and make new friends.

 Athletes train and compete in nine regions across New York State.
 This is accomplished with a network of over 37,318 dedicated volunteers, including 4,767 certified coaches.

 Special Olympics New York offers a statewide, three-season program that provides 5,478 competitive opportunities and experiences annually.